 Amortization of the debt issuance cost and the discount associated with our indebtedness totaled \$6.3 million and \$4.5 million for the years ended December 31, 2022 and 2021, respectively.
 Amortization of debt issuance costs is computed using the effective interest method and is included in interest expense.
 In addition, amortization of deferred financing costs was \$0.5 million and \$0.4 million for the years ended December 31, 2022 and 2021, respectively.
 Deferred financing costs are included in prepaid expenses and other current assets and other assets, non-current assets.
-Amortization of debt issuance cost were immaterial for the year ended December 31, 2020.
+Amortization of debt issuance cost and discount as well as amortization of deferred financing costs were immaterial for the year ended December 31, 2020.